-According to USA Today, due to his fragile state of health Ford was not always physically present around the team, but he put great trust and faith in the staff he chose to run the Lions.
+According to the usatoday due to his fragile state of health Ford was not always physically present around the team, but he put great trust and faith in the staff he chose to run the Lions.

 Ford bought the Lions in 1963 for a grand total of $4.5 million and has run the team ever since.
 Since Ford has been in control of the team, the Lions have managed to win only one playoff game, that win came against the Dallas Cowboys.